echo-bravo-yahoo/wastewater/README.md

 ## To do
+- Handle gaps in sparkline better (see plant ID 671)
+- Document what the sparkline actually shows
 - Clean up (likely broken) CSV file when process is terminated unexpectedly
 - Add performance measurements
 - Support alternative bucketing/aggregating schemes